Lymphatics of the female breast

 Take a quiz

-Six groups of axillary lymph nodes: anterior (pectoral), posterior (subscapular), lateral (brachial or humeral), central, apical and interpectoral
+Five groups of axillary lymph nodes: Anterior (pectoral), posterior (subscapular), lateral (brachial or humeral), central, and apical

 Ultimately drain to the ipsilateral venous angle (sometimes via right lymphatic or thoracic duct)